What is a parenting plan?

 When you have decided the parental responsibilities next you will need to figure out parenting time or child visitation schedule.

 There is no law that makes equal parenting the default.
 That said Colorado is one of the most favorable for fathers rights.
 The most common parenting time schedule is 50/50.

 Parents are choosing to more collaborative after divorce.
 They are often choosing to co-parent instead of having a schedule that makes one a parent and the other a visitor.

 If you have a shared custody agreement, then you need a visitation schedule.
 Figure out which days, weeks, or months the children will spend with each parent.
 Make your agreement with some wiggle room for both of you, to accommodate unexpected developments.

-The calendars are some of the options you have available when deciding parenting time.
+The calendars below are some of the options you have available for parenting time but not all of them.

 The calendar examples are not your only options but are here to show you some ideas of joint parenting time schedules.